-- 1 The control automatically moves the tool from its current position to the programmed starting point.
-This point is always located in the lower left corner.
-Sequence: - Move to 2nd set-up clearance (spindle axis) - Approach the starting point in the working plane - Move to SET-UP CLEARANCE above the workpiece surface (spindle axis) - 2 Then, the control moves the tool in the positive direction of the secondary axis to the first point 1 in the first row - 3 From this position, the control executes the last defined fixed machining cycle - 4 Then, the control moves the tool in the positive direction of the principal axis to point 2 for the next operation. - 5 This procedure will be repeated until all machining operations in the first row have been completed.
-The tool is located above the last point 3 of the first row - 6 Then, the control moves the tool in the negative direction of the principal and secondary axes to the first point 4 of the next row - 7 Then, the next points are machined - 8 These steps are repeated until the entire DataMatrix code has been completed.
-Machining stops in the lower right corner 5 - 9 Finally, the control retracts the tool to the programmed 2nd set-up clearance
+- Move to 2nd set-up clearance (spindle axis) - Approach the starting point in the working plane - Move to SET-UP CLEARANCE above the workpiece surface (spindle axis) - 2 Then, the control moves the tool in the positive direction of the secondary axis to the first starting point 1 in the first row. - 3 From this position, the control executes the last defined fixed machining cycle. - 4 Then, the control moves the tool in the positive direction of the principal axis to the second starting point 2of the next machining operation.
+The tool stops at the 1st set-up clearance. - 5 This procedure will be repeated until all machining operations in the first row have been completed.
+The tool is located above the last point 3 of the first row. - 6 Then, the control moves the tool in the negative direction of the principal and secondary axes to the first starting point 4 of the next row. - 7 Then, the next points are machined. - 8 These steps are repeated until the entire DataMatrix code has been completed.
+Machining stops in the lower right corner 5. - 9 Finally, the control retracts the tool to the programmed 2nd set-up clearance.